top of page

 5. What Are You Doing?

 Why do I love it?
 Because it gets you moving, thinking creatively, and usually ends up with lots of silly moments that make everyone laugh.
-It is a a great game to reteach your brain.
-So many times in theatre I play games where I say we have to reteach out brains from what we are used to.
+It is a great game to reteach your brain.
+So many times in theatre, I play games where I say we have to reteach our brains from what we are used to.

 6. Sound Ball